After the special talks on Bengal, is BJP struggling to find 42 faces in state for Lok Sabha polls?

 Also Read | Lok Sabha polls: Congress calls off seat-sharing deal with Left Front in Bengal

-The BJP, which showed a marked improvement in its vote-share in Bengal in the 2014 election (almost 17 per cent) although they finished with it just two seats as against the TMC's 34.
+The BJP showed a marked improvement in its vote-share in Bengal in the 2014 election (almost 17 per cent) although they finished with it just two seats as against the TMC's 34.

 The saffron party leaderships - both central and state - have targeted TMC supremo Mamata Banerjee, who is also the state's chief minister, over the past five years, seeking her ouster.
 But on the ground, the BJP hasn't been able to produce anything spectacular to walk the talk.